adriensoulie/adriensoulie/README.md

 - 🔭 I was recently working on Cisco Immersive Lab, migrating the existing UI to a React UI
 - 💬 Ask me about JavaScript, TypeScript, React, Design, UI/UX and videogames 😄
 - 🌱 I’m currently learning more serverless technologies and AI / ML
-- 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/adriensouli%C3%A9) or email me @ soulieadrien1@gmail.com
 - ⚡ Fun fact: Did competitions in English Boxing and E-sport - Overwatch - Teamfortress 2